-Extended State Plan visits begin on visit 26 of the fiscal year.
-The first 25 home health visits each fiscal year are state plan visits.
-Any visit over the 25 is only available to the participant if approved through the waiver program.
-Each case is considered on an individual basis and with appropriate documentation to support the request.
-Ongoing evaluation of the skilled nurse(SN) notes are required of the case management agency and subsequent approval of skilled (SN) visits are requested to DOM.
+Extended State Plan visits begin on visit thirty-seven (37) of the fiscal year.
+The first thirty-six (36) home health visits each fiscal year are state plan visits.
+Any visit over the thirty-six (36) is only available to the person if approved through the waiver program.
+Each case is considered on an individual basis, and with appropriate documentation to support the request.
+Ongoing evaluation of the skilled nurse (SN) notes is required of the case management agency and subsequent approval of skilled (SN) visits are requested to DOM.